aleksnavratil/polish-for-normal-people/polish_textbook.md

 Of course, we've picked super-simple sentences here, which correspondingly require super-simple declension forms.
 In practice, you mostly need declension transformations which are:

-1) harder to pronounce than the simple ones we used above
+1) Harder to pronounce than the simple ones we used above
-2) not just additive suffixes, but involve subtracting sounds or sometimes nearly-unrecognizeable full transformations of words and
+2) Not just additive suffixes, but involve subtracting sounds or sometimes nearly-unrecognizeable full transformations of words and
-3) involve navigating a complicated mental flowchart for deciding which declension-form to use, often approximately of the form "if X then use Y, unless Z, in which case check A and B to decide if it should be C or D."
+3) Involve navigating a complicated mental flowchart for deciding which declension-form to use, often approximately of the form "if X then use Y, unless Z, in which case check A and B to decide if it should be C or D."

 Needless to say there are gallons of exceptions and special cases, such that you end up with plenty of memorization even if you're good at learning the rules.
-There is a further wrinkle in that not only Polish nouns must be declined, but also adjectives.
+There is another major wrinkle in that not only Polish nouns must be declined, but also adjectives.
 Here's an example:

 ```
 English: